 These are the most popular stops for the three Metrolink routes servicing Oqba Ibn Nafie:

-Trolleys and flight information are also readily available in the HIA Metro station.
+Trolleys and flight information are also readily available at the HIA Metro station.

 Free Zone (Economic Zone) Station